ThomasHake/OnlineCalendar/Server/authentication/README.md

 - use the /authentication/authenticate api call in the front end code. ("/authentication" set in index.js in parent directory)
 - in api calls that require authentication add code:
 	> const checkToken = require('../authentication/auth-mid-checkToken');

-- add "checkToken" as middle-ware in router for api calls that require authentication.
+	- add "checkToken" as router level middle-ware for api calls that require authentication.